Itiga/PREDII-Assignment/README.md

 Install dependencies:

-pip install pymupdf langchain langchain-community langchain-openai faiss-cpu gradio pydantic
+-pip install pymupdf langchain langchain-community langchain-openai faiss-cpu gradio pydantic

-Set your OpenAI API key as an environment variable.
+-Set your OpenAI API key as an environment variable.

-Run the notebook.
+-Run the notebook.

-Upload a service manual PDF.
+-Upload a service manual PDF.

-Enter a query such as:
+-Enter a query such as:

 Torque for brake caliper bolts

-View structured JSON output.
+-View structured JSON output.

 Example Output
 [